tcltk/tcl/doc/markdown/FileSystem.md

         Tcl_FSUnloadFileProc *unloadProcPtr);
 ```

 Returns a standard Tcl completion code.
 If an error occurs, an error message is left in the *interp*'s result.
 The function dynamically loads a binary code file into memory.
 On a successful load, the *handlePtr* should be filled with a token for the dynamically loaded file, and the *unloadProcPtr* should be filled in with the address of a procedure.
 The unload procedure will be called with the given **Tcl\_LoadHandle** as its only parameter when Tcl needs to unload the file.
 For example, for the native filesystem, the **Tcl\_LoadHandle** returned is currently a token which can be used in the private **TclpFindSymbol** to access functions in the new code.
 Each filesystem is free to define the **Tcl\_LoadHandle** as it requires.
-Finally, if the filesystem determines it cannot support the file load action, calling **Tcl\_SetErrno(EXDEV)** and returning a non-**TCL\_OK** result will tell Tcl to use its standard fallback mechanisms.
+Finally, if the filesystem determines it cannot support the file load action, calling **[Tcl\_SetErrno][SetErrno](EXDEV)** and returning a non-[TCL\_OK][catch] result will tell Tcl to use its standard fallback mechanisms.

 ## Unloadfileproc